Skatteetaten/vagrant-hashistack/template/README.md

 > :bulb: If you found this in `fredrikhgrelland/vagrant-hashistack`, you may be interested in the separate repository [vagrant-hashistack-template](https://github.com/fredrikhgrelland/vagrant-hashistack-template/).

+> :warning: If you are reading this in your own repository, go to [If This Is in Your Own Repository](#if-this-is-in-your-own-repository)

 ### Why Does This Exist?
  This template aims to standardize workflow for building and testing terraform-nomad-modules, using the [fredrikhgrelland/hashistack](https://github.com/fredrikhgrelland/vagrant-hashistack) vagrant-box.